 According to individual needs, TPS can be set and monitored.

-- Sending more Async messages to the server, will trigger more Async responses at client side.
-Which may trigger High CPU usages because you need to process all PDUs received in your network stack (receive buffer).
+- Sending more async messages to the server will trigger more async responses on the client-side.
+This may trigger high CPU usage because you need to process all PDUs received in your network stack (receive buffer).

-We also discourage using a lot of sessions in your application as sessions are highly resource intensive.
+We also discourage using a lot of sessions in your application as sessions are highly resourced intensive.

 Instead of overloading your application to meet higher TPS requirements, you can plan horizontally scaling your system.